M2-branes on Discs and Multi-Charged Spindles: Uplift to 11d supergravity

 Next let us consider the degeneration at $w=0$ away from both end-points of $\mu_4$.
 Since all the hatted objects, $\hat{P}(w), \hat{f}(w)$ and $\hat{Y}$ are non-zero and positive at $w=0$ the only degeneration of the metric is the line-interval and the metric is therefore smooth.
 In particular, note that the singularity that we encountered at $w=0$ in 4d has been removed in the uplift.
 Instead, we have a singularity at $w=\mu_4=0$.
 To investigate this properly it is convenient to make the change of coordinates \be \hat{P}(0) w= -q r\cos^2 \bigg( \frac{\theta}{2}\bigg)\, ,\quad \hat{P}(0) \mu_4^2= r \sin^2 \bigg(\frac{\theta}{2}\bigg)\, , \ee and then expand around $r=0$, which gives the metric in the form

-In comparing with appendix \ref{app:smeared}, where we study the metric of various smeared M2-branes, we see that this takes the form of an M2-brane with world-volume AdS$_2\times$S$^{1}_z$, localised at the centre of $\mathbb{R}^3$ and smeared on a round S$^5$.
+In comparing with appendix \ref{app:smeared}, where we study the metric of various smeared M2-branes, we see that this takes the form of an M2-brane with world-volume AdS$_2\times S^{1}_z$, localised at the centre of $\mathbb{R}^3$ and smeared on a round $S^5$.
 The singularity is meaningful, it arises due to a flavour M2-brane in the geometry.
 Similar results were found in the M5 \cite{Bah:2021hei,Suh:2021ifj}, D3 \cite{Couzens:2021tnv, Suh:2021ifj} and D4-D8 system \cite{Suh:2021aik} cases.
 Note that we could have taken the limits separately, and in either order, and obtained the same result, the change of coordinates was introduced for convenience.
 It is also simple to see that the limit $w=0, \mu_4=1$ is smooth given the discussion above.
+It is interesting to note that the location of the smeared brane for both D3- and M2-branes is the bottom most corner of the diagram in figure \ref{fig:disc}, for the M5-branes it is located along the $w=0$ side \cite{Bah:2021hei}.
+This seems to be a general feature of odd dimensional spheres, the smeared brane is located at a single point in the uplift, whilst for even dimensional spheres it is located along a line.
+One also sees a different behaviour between the uplift of spindle solutions on even and odd-dimensional spheres.
+Uplifting on odd-dimensional spheres allows for the orbifold singularities to be resolved whilst on even-dimensional spheres orbifold singularities remain in the uplifted solution.

 \paragraph{Monopoles.} We have left the most subtle limits for last.
 We first want to consider the $w=w_3$ limit before taking the simultaneous $w=w_3$ $\mu_4^2=1$ limit.
-For this it is best to rewrite the metric as a fibration of the S$^1_z$ over the S$^7$.
+For this it is best to rewrite the metric as a fibration of the $S^1_z$ over the $S^7$.
 In doing this rewriting it is convenient to allow an arbitrary gauge choice for the four gauge fields of the form $\delta A_I=n_I \dd z$.
 There are two convenient choices that one can make.
 The first is such that the gauge field vanishes at the orbifold point, that is we take \be \delta A_{I}=\frac{w_3}{2(w_3-q_I)}\dd z\, . \ee This choice of gauge has the benefit of leading to a well defined gauge field in 4d when going to the orbifold point, recall that $z$ shrinks there, however it leads to a Killing spinor which is charged under the isometry of the disc.
 Following our earlier discussion above we may perform a gauge transformation of the gauge fields so that the spinor is uncharged under the rotation generator of the disc.
 It turns out that this is the best choice of gauge to make.